qiningliu1/race-to-the-raft/README.md

 ### Fire Tiles

-Fire tiles are Tetris-shaped blocks of fire, which are placed on the board throughout the duration of the game.
+Fire tiles are Tetris-shaped blocks of fire, which are placed on the newBoard throughout the duration of the game.

 <img src="assets/FireTile.png" alt="Fire comp1110.ass2.Tile" width="250"/>